PJLeirer/AthenaSMS/README.md

 The ‘Info’ & ‘Modem’ Tabs are only for testing socket & modem communications.

 Have Fun with it.
 I hope it works out as a good solution for you.
 I encourage you to share your updates.

+I'm new to github, so bare with me if it takes a moment for me to get up to speed.